TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - rethink our roadmap

+- Animation architecture
+	- Animation asset
+		- In editor, name is immutable - always the name of the first frame
+		- We will have several distinct types of animation
+			- Movement animation
+				- Will only have base speed ms
+			- Legs animation
+				- Will specify leg offsets per frame
+			- What if we want to mass-set across animations (only of the same types)
+		- An animation frame will only have image id guaranteed to exist
-- animations tracking
+		- Metadata
-	- We've decided that they might be
-		- Named automatically after their first frame
+			- Per frame
-		- Uniquely identified by such

-- animation metadata could have some very general structs like "character metrics"
+				- Don't even think of storing it elsewhere, code would suck and it would buy us nothing
+			- Variant of metric types?
+				- Torso metrics
-	- vec2i: hands position[2]
+					- vec2i: hand position[2]
 						- positions of these could be even indicated in the previewed image
-	- bool: makes a step?
+				- Leg metrics
+					- value_with_flag<vec2i> foot_position[2]
+		- Metadatas may be in this case important for game state
+			- E.g. hand metrics could determine swing trajectories
+			- E.g. foot metrics could determine sound events
+		- Thus we make animations logical assets
+			- Nothing wrong with it, is there?
+				- It will anyway stay immutable.
+The only practical difference is in which code can access what.
+				- Later, we might introduce mutable states for these animations as well, and they will act like flavours
+					- Though it will be discouraged for the sake of statelessness

 - thoughts about atlas
 	- Remove atlas saving for now.